rya-sge/access-denied/_posts/2022-08-06-solana-spl-token.md

 For the next test, I created a new token with an account because I had revoked the authorizations for the previous one (not very smart haha)

-Token address : `EHNLcqxdBLGGMwqVSR3tf1PsSo6HxNgxftD4j3wnHNQL`
+Token address: `EHNLcqxdBLGGMwqVSR3tf1PsSo6HxNgxftD4j3wnHNQL`

-Account : `2dWvomUHStpCZbdVfLvxKC4neJmUYNEaozpru65kfHyH`
+Account: `2dWvomUHStpCZbdVfLvxKC4neJmUYNEaozpru65kfHyH`